 CO2 emissions aren't particularly competitive, with figures of 168g/km for the manual and 174g/km with the automatic, making the solely petrol-powered MG HS a hard sell for business drivers paying Benefit-in-Kind tax.

-Company-car drivers will be much better off with the MG HS PHEV, a plug-in hybrid that manages up to 32 miles of zero-emission electric range.
+Company-car drivers will be much better off with the MG HS PHEV, a plug-in hybrid that manages up to 32 miles of zero-emission electric range in ideal conditions.
 Not only does it reduce fuel costs if you regularly charge the battery, but it sits in a significantly lower BiK band.
 Officially, the HS plug-in hybrid returns 155.8mpg, which could well be achievable if you mainly do journeys on electric power.